No Results Found

 His current research interests relate to the impact of digital technology on the conduct of diplomacy with a focus on strategic communication and digital influence as well as on theories and methods for countering disinformation and propaganda.

-I am interested in the scientific underpinning of practical and policy solutions to problems in wildlife conservation.
-Although my background is in the behavioural ecology of mammals, my research currently spans taxa ranging from mammals to moths, and is inter-disciplinary (including teams involving environmental economics and the social sciences).
-Much of my research is stimulated by conflict between people and wildlife, whether it be through predation, infectious disease or invasive species.
+Prof Macdonald is interested in the scientific underpinning of practical and policy solutions to problems in wildlife conservation.
+Although his background is in the behavioural ecology of mammals, his research currently spans taxa ranging from mammals to moths, and is inter-disciplinary (including teams involving environmental economics and the social sciences).
+Much of his research is stimulated by conflict between people and wildlife, whether it be through predation, infectious disease or invasive species.

-I’m a Physical Oceanographer in the Department of Physics, University of Oxford, and I’m interested in the fluid dynamics of the global ocean circulation.
-My work spans a wide range of scales, from meters to global, and days to millennia.
-I use a range of approaches including pen and paper, computational models and observations.
+David is a Physical Oceanographer in the Department of Physics, University of Oxford, and is interested in the fluid dynamics of the global ocean circulation.
+David’s work spans a wide range of scales, from meters to global, and days to millennia.
+He uses a range of approaches including pen and paper, computational models and observations.

 - The origin of volatiles in the terrestrial planets and their distribution within the Earth using noble gas isotopes and models of planetary growth and interior structure.